TheSongOfEnderion/josee/Chapters/Chapter 2 – Rekindled Dreams (2).md

 In this deep darkness, underneath the bright moon sky, her body was slowly enveloped by fire.
 The fire grew increasingly intense, burning her whole body aflame.

 And as the fire died down, Josee stood up.
 Her eyes, fiercely glaring forward.
-Josee walked forward, her hands reaching for her sword, and its embers lit up once more.
+She walked forward, her hands reaching for her sword, and its embers lit up once more.

 She glanced at it, its light reflecting her face.
 And that beautiful face of hers, suddenly broke into a mad smile.